telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/cubedatasource-component/specifying-query-parameters-with-the-cubedatasource-component.md

 The __CubeDataSource__  component supports parameterized __MDX__          queries by associating the parameters you add to the __Parameters__  collection with         placeholders in the query.
 Parameter values can be evaluated with any expression which conforms to the         common expression syntax supported by the reporting engine.
 This grants you a great deal of flexibility         on how you can supply your __MDX__  queries with parameters.
 For example, you can         bind an __MDX__  query parameter directly to a report parameter.

->note The [CubeDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/cubedatasource-wizard%}) can detect parameters listed           in the MDX query, and it will ask you to provide values for them at  __Configure Data Source Parameters__  step.
+> The [CubeDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/cubedatasource-wizard%}) can detect parameters listed           in the MDX query, and it will ask you to provide values for them at  __Configure Data Source Parameters__  step.

-##

 When creating a parameterized query, you identify the parameter name by prefixing the name with the           *"@"*  character.
 For example, *"@Year"*  would           be a valid parameter name. __MDX__  supports only parameters for literal or scalar           values.
 To create a parameter that references a member, set, or tuple, you would have to use a function           such as __StrToMember__  or __StrToSet__ .
 To illustrate this,           let us define a simple __MDX__  query that selects product sales grouped by category           and subcategory, and define a slicing axis by year, where the chosen year is specified as a parameter.
 Since the *"@Year"*  parameter is passed as a string literal value, we need           to use the __StrToMember__  function to convert that value to a valid member of           the cube as shown below: